tommyrharper/shared-notes/stakingv2/audit-response/post-audit-changes-overview.md

 The reason I am raising this specifically here is one of my worries is there may be an overflow somewhere due to the new storage packing that I have missed.
 I would appreciate if any auditors take a second look at this just to double check.

+## Removal of StakingRewardsV2 Integrator functions

+The following functions have been removed from `StakingRewardsV2`:
+- `getIntegratorReward`
+- `getIntegratorAndSenderReward`
+- `getIntegratorRewardAndCompound`

+These functions were needed before it became possible to migrate V1 escrow.
+Now that we use the `EscrowMigrator` contract to migrate V1 escrow, even though these functions do no harm, they are not needed, so have been removed.

 ## Misc Changes

 There are some general smaller miscellaneous including but not limited to the following: